MatthieuRu/kpi-reporting/README.md

 ### 2. DB Management

 The main goal of this database is to not overload the database with useless information.
-If we need to add a values, it's because we cannot achieved a user story with the actual database structure.
+If we need to add a column or a table, it's because we cannot achieve a user story with the actual database structure.